almugabo/SecondarySchool/Subjects/MATHS/MYP_4/Branch_01_Numbers/02_exercizes/Topic_04_Scientific_Notation/scientific_notation_ex_001.md

 ---

 ## 2. Converting from Scientific Notation
-Convert the following numbers from scientific notation to decimal notation:
+Convert the following numbers from scientific notation to nornal/decimal notation:

 - $4.5 \times 10^6$
 - $2.1 \times 10^{-4}$